Chapter 2 : I Don't Handle Rejection Very Well

 “Hogsmeade this weekend,” Ginny informed me, as I threw myself into my favourite seat.
 It was ridiculous that the first day back was a Friday.
 What was the point in that?

 She moved so that she was blocking the heat from the fire.
-“I know what you did,” she said in a sing-song voice that she'd learned from Fred and George.
+“I know what you did,” she said in a sing-song voice that she'd picked up from Fred and George.

 “Neville saw you,” was all she said.